Take a look at just a few of the options available as of press time:

 The MPDV2 will be 17.1 feet long, 7.2 feet wide, and 8.4 feet high.
 It will accommodate 500 cubic feet of cargo volume and 1760 pounds payload volume (with a 40-kWh battery).
 Both variants will feature a 17 inches step-in height and a peak motor torque of 236 lb.-ft.

 Initially, the Detroit ePowertrain will offer an eAxle design operating at 400 volts and be offered in two variants suitable for a variety of commercial vehicle applications.
 The single motor design is rated at 180 hp, delivering maximum torque of up to 11,500 lb.-ft. of torque, while the dual motor design offers up to 360 hp and 23,000 lb.-ft. of torque.
 The start of series production begins in early 2023.

-Electric Last Mile Solutions
+Electric Last Mile Solutions Urban Delivery Cargo Van

-Launching in 2021, the Electric Last Mile Solutions (ELMS) Class 1 Urban Delivery van boasts 170 cu.-ft. of cargo space, 150 miles of range on a single charge, and is designed to deliver up to 35% in TCO savings.
+Launching in 2021, the Electric Last Mile Solutions (ELMS) Class 1 Urban Delivery cargo van boasts 170 cu.-ft. of cargo space, 150 miles of range on a single charge, and is designed to deliver up to 35% in TCO savings.

-The 2021 Ford F-150 with available 3.5-liter PowerBoost V6 gives customers the ability to tow up to 12,700 pounds and haul more than 2,000 pounds with 430 hp and 570 lb.-ft. of torque.
+The 2021 Ford F-150 with available 3.5L PowerBoost V-6 gives customers the ability to tow up to 12,700 pounds and haul more than 2,000 pounds with 430 hp and 570 lb.-ft. of torque.
 It improves productivity by replacing standalone gas-powered electric generators with Pro Power Onboard featuring standard exportable power of 2.4 kW, with 7.2 kW available.
-It has an EPA-estimated rating of 25 mpg on 4x2 models.

 The 4x4 PowerBoost F-150 has an EPA-estimated 24 mpg combined fuel economy rating.
 The 4x4 PowerBoost F-150 has an EPA-estimated range of 700 miles on a single tank of gas.